 • make money and have fun.

-That was my structure.
-I had no idea what would be in the content.
+That was my goal.
+I had no idea what data I needed or what the journey would be.
 I did my best to research, speak with people, read a few books.
 Then I realized that it would be best if I hired good people who designed their own jobs.
-My hiring process included asking applicants to bring in a P&L that included their salary and the route, within the confines of their job and the structure I put forth, to getting their salary AND bringing in a profit for the company.
-We ended up providing programming, training, and consulting services to users and teams.
-But I didn’t know that when I started.

-The applicant for the job of receptionist was quite creative.
-Ann Marie wanted a small salary and a percentage of the gross income.
-For this, she would make sure the company ran efficiently and staff and clients would be thoroughly taken care of to the point they wouldn’t want to go anywhere else and would have the time to do their best job.
-Wow.
-I hired her.
-And she did exactly what she said.
 She made us write these daily TOADs – I don’t remember what the acronym stood for…something like Take what you want And Destroy the rest… but it took us an extra hour each night to write them up (No computers in daily use in the early 80s, remember?).
-Each morning we found the full set of everyone’s TOADS on our desks when we arrived.
+Each morning we had to read the full set of everyone’s TOADS on our desks when we arrived.
 They involved current initiatives, our frustrations, any good/bad issues with clients and prospects, any good/bad issues we had with each other.

-As a result of us all knowing ‘everything’, on any given day, if a phone would ring and the person wasn’t there to answer, anyone could answer it and be able to help.
-As the receptionist, Ann Marie would take the time to make kind comments to whoever was calling, making every caller feel wanted and comfortable.
-Office squabbles and gossip didn’t have a way to fester as we knew who was mad at who and the argument dissipated.
-Team members helped each other by coming up with creative solutions, or sharing resource.
+As a result, all of us knew ‘everything’.
+If a phone would ring and the person wasn’t there to answer, anyone could answer it and be able to help.
+As the receptionist, Ann Marie would make every caller feel cared for and comfortable.
+Office squabbles and gossip didn’t have a way to fester.
+Team members became familiar with problems faced by colleagues and came up with creative solutions.
 We had the knowledge to introduce clients to each other for follow-on partnerships.
-Frankly, Ann Marie terrified me.
-Tall, officious, unsmiling, we all did what she told us to do (Talk about leaders!).
-And she walked away with pockets full of money as she helped the business double each year.

-I hired John as a ‘Make Nice Guy’ to bridge the divide between technical and people skills.
-He wanted a $100,000 salary (in 1985!) to make sure techies, their code, and how our contractors maintained relationships with the teams they worked with, all ran smoothly.
-That was a no brainer.
-With John taking care of all outside stuff, I was left with no fires, no problems, no crashes, no personality issues, no client problems, and I could grow my business.
+With John taking care of all outside stuff, I had no fires, no problems, no crashes, no personality issues, no client problems, and I could grow my business.
 He even found out when a client was buying new software that we could support well before it arrived on site; when the vendor came to install it, my folks were there waiting, well before the vendor tried to sell their services.

-The team worked hard to get me to say “We’re doing WHAT??”
-I was once walking down the hall and ran into my Training Manager.
-When I asked where he’d been hiding since I hadn’t seen him in days, he told me he was busy scouting out extra office space for the new training programs being developed.
-“We’re doing WHAT??”
 And fill the seats he did, bringing in new clients and new programs.
 Including me as a trainer.
-“I’m doing WHAT??”
-Apparently, the team believed I supervised techies so well as a non techie that I should teach other non-techie managers how to supervise their techie staff.
+Apparently, the team believed I supervised techies so well as a non-techie that I should teach other non-techie managers how to supervise their techie staff.
 I would never have thought of that myself.
 So they got me to run monthly programs which were always packed.

 As part of my commitment to creativity and growth, I told the management team to take risks but to let me know if a disaster was imminent at least three feet before they fell off the edge (If they waited until they were already off the cliff there wouldn’t be a thing I could do but wave).
 And they did.
-As a result they created unique programs, processes, and initiatives that I could never have dreamed of.
+As a result they took risks, created out-of-the-box programs, processes, and initiatives that I could never have dreamed of.
 And they mostly got it right.

 By setting a tone of authenticity, I regularly discussed my failures and got input from the team as to how to make things better.
 This obviously opened the door for us all to discuss failures as part of our job.
-Also my maintaining control of the structure, by trusting the staff and enabling them to be leaders and innovators, I was able to double the company income every year.
-With no computers, no internet, no email, no websites, we had a $5,000,000 revenue (and 42% net profit) within four years.
-Everyone made money, loved coming to work, and grew individually.
-We controlled 11% of the market (the other 26 competitors shared the other 89%), had loads of fun, and we changed the landscape of what was possible.
+Also by maintaining control of the values and integrity of communication and relationships, by trusting the staff and enabling them to be Leaders and innovators, I was able to double the company income every year.

 TRUST

-Leadership is an interdependent process with followers and leaders working together from the inside and outside simultaneously to inspire trust and reach the best possible outcome.
+Leadership is an interdependent process with Followers and Leaders working together from the inside and outside simultaneously to inspire trust and reach the best possible outcome.
 Here are the givens:

 • The process is always transforming and dynamic, rendering pockets of success, confusion and failure, creativity;